 The survey shows that the proportion of single-earner families is highest in boom towns and niche cities, and it is lowest in developed rural areas.
-The survey also shows that households with multiple earners earn more on average compared to single-earners but the proportion of income that is (or invested) saved similar for both groups as expenses are relatively higher for households with more earning members.
-The ownership of assets is also similar among singlehouseholds and earner others.
+The survey also shows that households with multiple earners earn more on average compared to single-earners but the proportion of income that is saved (or invested) is similar for both groups as expenses are relatively higher for households with more earning members.
+The ownership of assets is also similar among single-earner households and others.